miguelgrinberg/Flask-SocketIO/docs/index.rst

 **Flask-SocketIO** gives Flask applications access to low latency bi-directional communications between the clients and the server.
-The client-side application can use the `SocketIO <http://socket.io>`_ Javascript library or any compatible client to establish a permanent connection to the server.
+The client-side application can use any of the `SocketIO <http://socket.io>`_ official clients libraries in Javascript, C++, Java and Swift, or any compatible client to establish a permanent connection to the server.

 Installation
 ------------